xiaogouxo/PyIDM/readme.md

 <br>

 ### Windows: <br>
-a standalone compressed version available on: https://github.com/Aboghazala/Hanash/tree/master/windows
+a standalone compressed version available on: https://github.com/Aboghazala/Hanash/tree/master/windows <br>
+note that these builds are old and might not working as expected regarding youtube videos, for most recent versions, you can run from the source with most recent youtube_dl module

 <br><br>